-- Origination Fee: Typically about 1% of the loan, this fee covers all of the lender’s administrative costs associated with your mortgage application as well as the costs to underwrite your loan.
+- Origination Fee: Typically, about 1% of the loan.
+This fee covers all of the administrative costs associated with your mortgage application, as well as the costs required to underwrite your loan.

-- Points: If you’ve chosen to buy points, it’ll be reflected here.
+- Mortgage Points: If you’ve chosen to buy mortgage points, it’ll be reflected here.
 Points enable you to reduce the interest rate on your loan.
-One point equals 1% of the loan amount – for example, one point will cost you $2,000 if your loan is $200,000.
+One point equals 1% of the loan amount: For example, one point will cost you $2,000 if your loan is $200,000.

-- Application Fee: The mortgage application fee covers the cost to process your application, and the total amount varies by lender.
+- Application Fee: The mortgage application fee covers the cost to process your application.
+The total amount varies by lender.

 - Services Borrower Did Not Shop For: This is a list of required services that the lender chose.
 It can include an appraisal fee, credit report fee, flood determination fee, tax monitoring fee and tax status research fee.
 Check to be sure that these fees match the fees listed on your Loan Estimate.
 The costs should also be similar, though they might have changed slightly.

 - Services Borrower Did Shop For: These are the third-party services that you might have bargain-hunted on your own.
-They could include the pest inspector, survey and any title-related services (including title insurance, settlement agent and title search fees).
+They could include a pest inspection, survey and any title-related services (including title insurance, settlement agent and title search fees).

-- Taxes And Other Government Fees: You’ll see recording fees here, which are the fees for legally recording the new deed and mortgage.
+- Taxes And Other Government Fees: You’ll see recording fees here, which are the fees for legally entering the new deed and mortgage into the public records.
 They include transfer taxes, which are paid when a property changes hands or when a mortgage loan is made.
 City, county and possibly state taxes are also included.